benjbuch/octo_waffle/part_13-summarizing_tables.md

 ## Comparing Groups

 Statistics is a powerful way to quantify how different supposedly different groups are from each other.
-To make uni- and multivariate comparisons or to fit models through data based on groups needs just some more tweaks in the `tidyverse`.
+Let’s see how to make uni- and multivariate comparisons or to fit models through data based on grouped `data.frame` objects in the `tidyverse`.

 ### Student’s *t* Test

-Here, we will use a built-in data set in R, `reshape2::tips`, which contains a record on the tips a waiter received over several months in restaurant.
+In this section, we will use a built-in data set in R, `reshape2::tips`, which contains a record on the tips a waiter received over several months in restaurant.

 ``` r
 reshape2::tips %>% as_tibble()